-Rationale: In the field of Ultrasound, sonographers are very ofter incapacitated patients onto examination tables, to move immobi appropriate positions for imaging.
-The inability to move, stand, deficit affecting the employment potential of the graduate.
-On your feet most of the day. le patients into Y Walking several hours of the day, either performing exams, patient traprocedures. ansfers, or p oortable Y Y Y Y Assume varied postural positions (bending, kneeling, stretching) to we patients meeting established procedures and standards of speed and Lift heavy weight as necessary, either equipment or patients.
-Push/pull stretchers, wheelchairs, and supply carts as necessary.
-Must have a command of the English language to be able to respond Must be able to respond with speed to situations requiring basic first aplease explain l accuracy. gency situation.
-Y Y Y AL DEXTERITY & COORDINATION Able to perform manipulative skills using thumb/hand/wrist and arm a repetitive movement associated with scanning, positioning of equipme movements, operating a computer, and positioning table.
-Able to perform manipulative skills using the lower extremities, such a Wears protective clothing correctly, when necessary, such as gowns, ent, assistin as foot table masks, glo g patient locks. when working with patients in isolation, and surgical gowns, caps, glo cases. ves, shoe c overs for surgery If NO, p lease explain of heari Y Y Y RY DISCRIMINATION Rationale: In Doppler ultrasound technique, an audible signal guexamination and is part of the output.
-A sonographer witing and sight could not perform these examinations.
-Able to see objects distinctly and clearly with or without corrective devenues be able to hear patients when at a distance of 10-15 feet.
-Must be able to communicate with [patients rapidly Must hear audible sound between 20-20,000 Hz. thout an ac If NO, p lease explain MENTA L ABILITIES YES NO Follows oral and written instructions correctly. please explain
+STRE ENGTH & MOBILITYYES NO Rationale: In the field of Ultrasound, sonographers are very often required to incapacitated patients onto examination tables, to move immobile patients int appropriate positions for imaging.
+The inability to move, stand, or lift is an o ccupational deficit affecting the employment potential of the graduate.
+Y On your feet most of the day.
+Y Walking several hours of the day, either performing exams, patient transfers, or poprocedures. ortable Y Assume varied postural positions (bending, kneeling, stretching) to work with equ patients meeting established procedures and standards of speed and accuracy. ipment and Y Lift heavy weight as necessary, either equipment or patients.
+Y Push/pull stretchers, wheelchairs, and supply carts as necessary.
+Y Must have a command of the English language to be able to respond in an emerge ncy situation.
+Y Must be able to respond with speed to situations requiring basic first aid and emergence gency care.
+In NO), please explain MANU TUAL DEXTERITY & COORDINATION YE NO S Y Able to perform manipulative skills using thumb/hand/wrist and arm and hand mo as repetitive movement associated with scanning, positioning of equipment, assist movements, operating a computer, and positioning table.
+Y Able to perform manipulative skills using the lower extremities, such as foot table locks.
+Y Wears protective clothing correctly, when necessary, such as gowns, masks, glove when working with patients in isolation, and surgical gowns, caps, gloves, shoe cosurgery cases. s, shoe covers If NO, , please explain SENS SORY DISCRIMINATIONYE ES NO Rationale: In Doppler ultrasound technique, an audible signal guides the diagent examination and is part of the output.
+A sonographer without an adequate see and sight could not perform these examinations.
+Y Able to see objects distinctly and clearly with or without corrective devices.
+Y Must be able to hear patients when at a distance of 10-15 feet.

+If NO, please explain